CRBroughton/CRBroughton/personal-development-and-goals.md

 - 📖 Complete - Wrote the Nuxt Modular Architecture RFC for Tillo to re-imagine how front-ends might be developed using Nuxt and Nuxt Modules.
+- 📖 Complete - Conducted interviews for senior and lead technical positions.
+- 📖 Complete - Rewrote and modernised all of Tillo's internal documentation and onboarding guide for front-end development.

 Completed Goals & Achievements - 2023